Nuclear Power in Japan

 Tepco is considering the future of three Kashiwazaki-Kariwa reactors – units 2-4.
 These have been shut down since a major earthquake in July 2007.
 The mayor of Kashiwazaki wants Tepco to close one unit as a condition of his approval to restart units 6&7.

-In July 2022, the NRA approved Tepco’s plans to complete the anti-terrorism installation required to restart units 6&7.
+In July 2022, the NRA approved Tepco’s plans to complete the required anti-terrorism installation required to restart units 6&7.
 In December 2023 the NRA lifted the standing operational ban order on units 6&7 enabling Tepco to plan the restart of the units.

 Energy policy